NativeDynamics/NeutriumJS.thermo.IAPWS97/README.md

 If you try and calculate the properties outside the range of applicability as specified by IAWPS NeutriumJS Steam will return null.

+## Optional Neutrium Convert Support

+NeutriumJS.steam has optional support for the [NeutriumJS.convert](https://github.com/NativeDynamics/NeutriumJS.convert) module.
+Just include it before the steam modules:

+	<script charset="utf-8" src="path-to-lib/neutriumJS.convert.min.js"></script>
+	<script charset="utf-8" src="path-to-lib/neutriumJS.steam.min.js"></script>

+Then you can get NeutriumJS.steam to return results as Qty objects:

+	var result = NeutriumJS.steam.PT.solve(3, 300).asQty();

+This will allow you to easily convert each property as required:

+	var psi = result.P.to('psi');

+See the  the NeutriumJS.convert [readme](https://github.com/NativeDynamics/NeutriumJS.convert/blob/master/README.md) for more info.

 ## Testing

 NeutriumJS Steam is currently tested using all applicable tests provided in the IAWPS papers listed above.
+To run the tests, after cloning the repo install all npm and bower dependencies then run the default gulp task.

 ## Donations